Set up environments to run continuous test tasks with your build tasks

 Machines with the necessary browsers to run your tests

 With VSTS, you can define environments that have physical and virtual machines, such as Azure VMs and Azure resource groups.
 With TFS, you can define environments using only physical machines.
+Alternatively, you can create a virtual network isolated environment for your build-deploy-test scenarios.

 If you want to use a PowerShell script to deploy your app, make sure to: